microsoft/language-server-protocol/protocol.md

  */
 interface ParameterInformation {
 	/**
-	 * The label of this signature.
+	 * The label of this parameter.
 Will be shown in
 	 * the UI.
 	 */
 	label: string;

 	/**
-	 * The human-readable doc-comment of this signature.
+	 * The human-readable doc-comment of this parameter.
 Will be shown
 	 * in the UI but can be omitted.
 	 */
 	documentation?: string;